-The tourists have found this to be a must-see place in Myanmar, but when I was there the vast majority were locals crossing from one side of the lake to the other.
+The tourists have found this to be a must-see place in Myanmar, if they are making excursions from Mandalay.
+When I was there the vast majority were locals crossing from one side of the lake to the other.
 The bridge has several functions for locals even apart from providing a means of moving across.
-There were a number of men sitting there with fishing rods, or standing to their neck in the shallow water with their rods; there were young couples on a romantic stroll, or groups of young boys and girls giggling at each other; there were senior citizens out for a walk with their grandchildren.
+There were a number of men sitting there with fishing rods, or standing to their neck in the shallow water with their rods.
+Young couples were on a romantic stroll, and groups of young boys and girls were giggling at each other.
+Senior citizens were out for a walk with their grandchildren.

 I had an idea of limiting myself to a little walk on the bridge, but ended up walking the full length of it and return the same way.
 I was not disappointed: This is a great thing to do if you are in or near Mandalay around sunset.

 It had been raining quite a lot this morning but the day was reasonably dry.
 In the evening I went out into the Mandalay night looking for an ATM and a place to dine.
 That was not at all easy.
 I found an ATM after a while and even a restaurant after having waded almost knee-deep in the streets around my hotel.
 There was not much to discover in the area I was staying in, not far from the railway station and Mandalay Palace.

 This article about excursions from Mandalay is part of a series from Myanmar, describing my travels in August 2013.
 My visit is presented in ten chapters, a planning document and an article with some final impressions from a country which is included on just about everyone’s bucket list.
 Read all chapters:

 (4) The Night Train to Mandalay